johanhalse/ruby-jemalloc/README.md

 This repository contains all the necessary files to compile Ruby and package it into a .deb file.

-This guide uses an Ubuntu 14.04 (Trusty) Docker image as a base.
+This guide uses an Ubuntu 18.04 (Bionic) Docker image as a base.
 If you need something else, create a new branch and edit the [Dockerfile](Dockerfile).
 Docker ensures we have a clean environment with dependencies that match our production setup.

 ### Using a Custom Ruby Definition

 [Ruby-Build](https://github.com/rbenv/ruby-build) is a tool that abstracts away some of the pains of manually compiling Ruby.
 It uses `definition` files to give instructions on how to build Ruby.